istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

 keywords: [traffic-management,egress]
 ---
 The [Configure an Egress Gateway](/docs/examples/advanced-gateways/egress-gateway/) example shows how you to direct traffic to external services from your mesh via an Istio edge component called _Egress Gateway_.
-However, there are cases when you must use an external, legacy (non-Istio) HTTPS proxy to access external services.
+However, some cases when you must use an external, legacy (non-Istio) HTTPS proxy to access external services.
 For example, your company may already have such a proxy in place and all the applications within the organization may be required to direct their traffic through it.